nayuki/Project-Euler-solutions/Readme.markdown

 All problems from #1 to #100 have a Java program, and #1 to #50 have Python and Mathematica programs.
 The project codebase contains at least 185 solutions in Java, 120 in Python, 115 in Mathematica, and 65 in Haskell.

+Java solutions require JDK 5 or above.
+Python solutions are tested to work on CPython 2.7.10 and 3.4.3.
+Mathematica solutions are tested to work on Mathematica 5.1.

 ---

 Home page: [http://www.nayuki.io/page/project-euler-solutions](http://www.nayuki.io/page/project-euler-solutions)